BadTime: An Effective Backdoor Attack on Multivariate Long-Term Time Series Forecasting: Introduction

 \section{Introduction}

-Time Series Forecasting (TSF) plays an indispensable role in critical domains such as climate science \cite{7375220,HANSEN_MASON_SUN_TALL_2011}, financial markets \cite{md2023novel,shahi2020stock}, and transportation \cite{jiang2022graph,lana2018road}.
-Among TSF tasks, Multivariate Long-Term Series Forecasting (MLTSF) \cite{zhou2021informer} stands out as especially important and challenging.
-It predicts long future sequences ($>96$ steps) from historical data on multiple variables and thus supports long-term decision-making and strategic planning.
-Recent advances in deep learning models, such as transformers \cite{vaswani2017attention} and graph neural networks \cite{zhou2020graph}, have drawn widespread attention and accelerated MLTSF research.
+Multivariate time series forecasting (MTSF) aims to predict future values of multiple interrelated variables based on their historical observations.
+MTSF plays an indispensable role in critical domains such as climate science~\cite{7375220,HANSEN_MASON_SUN_TALL_2011}, financial markets~\cite{md2023novel,shahi2020stock}, and transportation~\cite{jiang2022graph,lana2018road}.
+MTSF tasks are commonly categorized by prediction horizon into multivariate \textbf{short-term} series forecasting (MSTSF) and multivariate \textbf{long-term} series forecasting (MLTSF).
+By convention in recent literature and benchmarks, MSTSF typically refers to forecasting horizons of up to 96 timesteps and MLTSF to horizons beyond 96 timesteps.
+Among the two, MLTSF is particularly important as it supports long-term decision-making and strategic planning in real-world applications.
+Recent advances in deep learning models, such as Transformer~\cite{vaswani2017attention,Autoformer,zhou2021informer,liu2023itransformer}, have significantly advanced MTSF and drawn widespread attention.

-However, these deep learning models have been shown to be vulnerable to backdoor attacks \cite{li2022backdoor}.
-In such attacks, attackers embed specific patterns, known as triggers, into the training data and train the model to output an attacker-specified target when the trigger is present, while still performing normally on clean inputs.
-Backdoor attacks have been extensively studied in computer vision \cite{gu2017badnets} and natural language processing \cite{zhang2021trojaning}, and recent efforts have extended them to TSF \cite{govindarajulu2023targeted,lin2024backtime}.
-Nevertheless, all existing backdoor attacks in TSF are limited to Short-Term Series Forecasting (STSF) tasks, where the prediction horizon typically does not exceed 24 steps.
-Even the SOTA attack \cite{lin2024backtime} can only attack models with input and output lengths of 12.
-Therefore, backdoor attacks on the MLTSF task with prediction lengths beyond 96 steps remain largely unexplored.
-Given MLTSF's growing importance in real-world applications, investigating the backdoor attacks on them is critical and urgent.

-Nevertheless, investigating backdoor attacks on MLTSF is particularly challenging due to its long-range nature: (i) The extended prediction horizon makes it hard for a short trigger to retain its effect across the long output sequence; (ii) the long input context increases the risk of trigger exposure, as anomalies are more detectable over the broader temporal spans; (iii) locating trigger insertion timestamps for maximum effect within lengthy sequences is a technical hurdle.